-- 5.2.4.3 Unlawful discrimination is where someone is treated unfairly because of a protected characteristic.
-Protected characteristics are specific aspects of a person's identity defined by the Equality Act 2010.
-They are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 5.2.4.4 The Equality Act 2010 places specific duties on local authorities.
-Councillors have a central role to play in ensuring that equality issues are integral to the Council's performance and strategic aims, and that there is a strong vision and public commitment to equality across public services. - 5.3 Impartiality of officers of the Council as a councillor: - 5.3.1 I do not compromise, or attempt to compromise, the impartiality of anyone who works for, or on behalf of, the Council. - 5.3.1.1 Officers work for the Council as a whole and must be politically neutral (unless they are political assistants).
+5.3 Impartiality of officers of the Council - as a councillor:

+- I do not compromise, or attempt to compromise, the impartiality of anyone who works for, or on behalf of, the Council. - Officers work for the Council as a whole and must be politically neutral (unless they are political assistants).
 They should not be coerced or persuaded to act in a way that would undermine their neutrality.
 You can question officers in order to understand, for example, their reasons for proposing to act in a particular way, or the content of a report that they have written.
-However, you must not try and force them to act differently, change their advice, or alter the content of that report, if doing so would prejudice their professional integrity. - 5.4 Confidentiality and access to information as a councillor: - 5.4.1 I do not disclose information: - a. given to me in confidence by anyone - b. acquired by me which I believe, or ought reasonably to be aware, is of a confidential nature, unless - I have received the consent of a person authorised to give it; - ii.
-I am required by law to do so; iii. the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or iv. the disclosure is: - 1. reasonable and in the public interest; and 2. made in good faith and in compliance with the reasonable requirements of the Council; and
+However, you must not try and force them to act differently, change their advice, or alter the content of that report, if doing so would prejudice their professional integrity.

+5.4 Confidentiality and access to information - as a councillor:

+I do not disclose information given to me in confidence by anyone acquired by me which I believe, or ought reasonably to be aware, is of a confidential nature, unless:

+- o I have received the consent of a person authorised to give it;

+- o I am required by law to do so:

+- the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person;

+- or the disclosure is:

+- reasonable and in the public interest;